Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Loader.md

 ## `Loader.Launch(params IEnumerable<string>)`<br>`Loader.Launch(params IReadOnlyCollection<Library>)`

+> [!TIP]
+> - Use the `Library` class to validate dynamic link libraries at runtime.
+> - This allows the caller to ensure that the passed dynamic link libraries are valid.

 Launches & loads dynamic link libraries into Minecraft: Bedrock Edition.

 - Parameter: The dynamic link libraries to load.